phalcon/documentation/docs/volt.md

 ```

 ## Stand-alone
-You can use Volt as a stand along component in any application.
+You can use Volt as a stand-alone component in any application.

 Register the compiler and set some options: